 A new cafe opening in a suburb without a cafe definitely sparks an interest.
-But when it is family-friendly, it’s certainly worth getting very excited about!
+But when it’s family-friendly, it’s certainly worth getting very excited about!
 And after hearing great things about Courtyard Dining & Espresso, that opened late May, we headed off on Sunday morning to check it for breakfast.
 And it lived up to all the good things we had heard and then some.
+Plus we have been made a few times since and always leave happy!

 The service was very friendly, kids were given colouring in, there’s a kids menu, high chairs, colourful warm decor and delicious wholesome food.
 We didn’t try the babycino but hear it is a great one with marshmallow and fairy floss for $1!